uranija/BegimoKlubas/README.md

  -Description of sports activity

  Project Overview:
- -XML  includes a Relative Layout,
+ - XML  includes a Relative Layout,
- -Project has one or more image views or text views, -Elements are specified in dp, text is specified in sp.
+ - Project has one or more image views or text views,
+ - Elements are specified in dp, text is specified in sp.

 ![begimas](https://user-images.githubusercontent.com/26045797/55034363-fec35a80-501d-11e9-9aa6-f1aef5eb601f.png)